 As discussed in Section 3.3.4, several subtypes of non-Hodgkin lymphoma have been strongly associated with HIV-1/AIDS.
-These include primary brain lymphoma, large-cell immunoblastic lymphoma, and Burkitt lymphoma (Gloghini et al. 2013, Engels 2007, Eltom et al. 2002).
+These include primary brain lymphoma, large-cell immunoblastic lymphoma, and Burkitt lymphoma (Eltom et al. 2002; Engels 2007; Gloghini et al. 2013).
 Incidences of primary brain lymphoma and diffuse large B-cell immunoblastic lymphoma show a strong correlation with the severity of immune deficiency and are rarely seen when CD4+ cell counts are maintained at relatively normal levels (IARC 2012a).
 In contrast, Burkitt lymphoma can occur at any level of immune deficiency.
 Epstein-Barr virus is present in virtually all AIDS-related cases of primary brain lymphoma, 40% of large B-cell lymphoma cases, and 30% of Burkitt lymphoma cases.
-In people with HIV-1, Epstein-Barr viral loads are increased from the early stages of HIV-1 infection (Piriou et al. 2004).
-Fan et al. (2005) reported that high plasma Epstein-Barr viral load was found in people with Epstein-Barr virus-positive but not Epstein-Barr virus-negative AIDS lymphoma, and viral loads fell with successful therapy.
+In people with HIV-1, Epstein-Barr virual loads are increased from the early stages of HIV-1 infection (Piriou et al. 2004).
+Fan et al. (2005) reported that high plasma Epstein-Barr virus load was found in people with Epstein-Barr virus-positive but not Epstein-Barr virus-negative AIDS lymphoma, and viral loads fell with successful therapy.

-The relationships between AIDS-defining cancers and CD4+ cell counts and/or HIV-1 RNA levels in populations receiving HAART are shown by both the apparent correlation between the decline in non-Hodgkin lymphoma and improvements in CD4+ counts or decreases in viral titer (Castilho et al. 2015, Hleyhel et al. 2013) or by the increasing risk of non-Hodgkin lymphoma as the CD4+ cell count falls and viral replication rises (Silverberg et al. 2011, Clifford and Franceschi 2009, Guiguet et al. 2009, Silverberg et al. 2007).
+The relationships between AIDS-defining cancers and CD4+ cell counts and/or HIV-1 RNA levels in populations receiving HAART are shown by both the apparent correlation between the decline in non-Hodgkin lymphoma and improvements in CD4+ counts or decreases in viral titer (Castilho et al. 2015; Hleyhel et al. 2013) or by the increasing risk of non-Hodgkin lymphoma as the CD4+ cell count falls and viral replication rises (Clifford and Franceschi 2009; Guiguet et al. 2009; Silverberg and Abrams 2007; Silverberg et al. 2011).
 However, response to HAART differs among the lymphoma subtypes (Epeldegui et al. 2007).
 (See Section 3.3 for a discussion of cancer risk related to HAART).
 Mechanistic differences may partially explain the variable responses of the non-Hodgkin lymphoma subtypes to HAART.
-Virtually all CNS lymphomas are Epstein-Barr virus positive, have a low frequency of c-myc:IgH translocations, occur in people with low levels of CD4+ T cells, and are associated with the loss of immunoregulatory control of Epstein-Barr virus-infected B cells (Martinez-Maza and Breen 2002).
-However, less than half of AIDS-associated Burkitt lymphoma cases are EBV positive, are not correlated with CD4 cell counts, and are characterized by chronic B cell hyperactivation and c-myc:IgH translocations.
+Virtually all CNS lymphomas are Epstein-Barr virus positive, have a low frequency of c-myc:IgH translocations, occur in people with low levels of CD4+ T cells, and are associated with the loss of immunoregulatory control of Epstein-Barr virus-infected B cells (Martínez-Maza and Breen 2002).
+However, less than half of AIDS-associated Burkitt lymphoma cases are EBV positive, are not correlated with CD4 cell counts, and are characterized by chronic B-cell hyperactivation and c-myc:IgH translocations.
 These data support HIV-1-induced immunosuppression, co-infection with Epstein-Barr virus, and chronic B-cell activation as likely modes of action contributing to non-Hodgkin lymphoma in the HIV-positive population (also see monograph for Epstein-Barr virus).

-Cervical cancer
+Cervical Cancer

 Cervical cancer was recognized as an AIDS-defining cancer in 1993 and HIV is an indirect causal factor; the principal risk factor for cervical cancer is human papillomavirus.
-HIV-1 and human papillomavirus are both sexually transmitted; therefore, co-infection is common and HIV-1 increases the probability that human papillomavirus infection will persist and induce cervical cancer (IARC 2012a, Clifford and Franceschi 2009).
-Prior human papillomavirus infection may also increase the probability of HIV-1 infection (Einstein and Phaeton 2010).
+HIV-1 and human papillomavirus are both sexually transmitted; therefore, co-infection is common and HIV-1 increases the probability that human papillomavirus infection will persist and induce cervical cancer (Clifford and Franceschi 2009; IARC 2012a).
+Prior human papillomavirus infection may also increase the probability of HIV-1 infection (see review by (Einstein and Phaëton 2010)).